The Tiger God Shrine (San Chao Pho Suea)

-The Tiger God Shrine ( San Chao Pho Suea) is a Taoist shrine and was built in 1934.
+The Tiger God Shrine (San Chao Pho Suea) is a Taoist shrine.
 The architectural style is Southern Chinese.
-According to legend, the shrine is dedicated to the spirit of a tiger who once lived in the jungle surrounding this area and the statue housed here is where his bones and spirit are kept.
+According to legend, the shrine honors the spirit of a tiger who once lived in the jungle surrounding this area and the statue housed here is where his bones and spirit are kept.

 Apart from the Tiger God the shrine also houses statues of Sein Tein Zang Tee (the god of the north stars), Guan Yu and Matsu (the empress of heaven).
 The shrine also houses many rare antiques some of which are more than 100 years old.
 The Tiger God shrine is always busy and usually filled with clouds of incense.
 During festival times the shrine features music and puppet shows.

 To worship the Tiger God, they usually use pork, egg, and sweetened sticky rice.
 You will also see people casting lots.
 This is where worshippers shake cans containing numbered wooden sticks until one falls to the floor.
 The number is then taken to the back of the hall where a corresponding fortune printed on a paper sheet can be found.
 You can also see wooden blocks being thrown across the floor.
-How these blocks fall is supposed to help with decision making.
+Worshippers believe that how these blocks fall helps them to make good decisions.

 The Tiger God Shrine is an interesting stop if you are visiting Wat Suthat and the Giant Swing which are just around the corner.